-- What can I play it on?
-Nothing confirmed but it's likely to be iOS and Android
+- What can I play it on? iOS and Android phones

 Mario Kart Tour – when can I play it?

-Mario Kart Tour – how much will it cost?
+Mario Kart Tour price – how much does it cost?

 DeNA CEO said "Mario Kart Tour," a Nintendo-DeNA smartphone game planned for FY18, will be free-to-start.February 8, 2018

-Mario Kart Tour – which platforms will it be on?
+Mario Kart Tour – which platforms is it available on?

-Mario Kart Tour – how will it play?
+Mario Kart Tour – how does it play?